kevoreilly/CAPEv2/docs/book/src/usage/clean.rst

 * Delete all data in ElasticSearch (if configured and enabled in reporting.conf).

 .. warning::
-   If you use this command you will delete permanently all data stored by Cuckoo in all
+   If you use this command you will delete permanently all data stored by CAPE in all
    storages: file system, SQL database and MongoDB/ElasticSearch database.
 Use it only if you are sure you would clean up all the data.